mobiledgex/edge-cloud-doc/developer/tools/mcctl-guides/mcctl-reference/metric-and-usage-commands/index.md

 **Note:** This allows for a single call with all the results.

-### Client App Usage Metrics
+## Client App Usage Metrics

 This command is used to collect aggregated latency and device metrics about clients connected to application instances.

 ```
-mcctl --addr [https://console.mobiledgex.net](https://console.mobiledgex.net) metrics clientappusage -h
+$ mcctl metrics clientappusage
-View client App usage

 Usage: mcctl metrics clientappusage [flags] [args]

 Required Args:
   region           Region name
   selector         Comma separated list of metrics to view.
-Available metrics: "latency", "deviceinfo", "custom"
+Available metrics: "latency", "deviceinfo"

 Optional Args:
+  limit            Display the last X metrics
+  numsamples       Display X samples spaced out evenly over start and end times
+  starttime        Time to start displaying stats from in RFC3339 format (ex.
+2002-12-31T15:00:00Z)
+  endtime          Time up to which to display stats in RFC3339 format (ex.
+2002-12-31T10:00:00-05:00)
+  startage         Relative age from now of search range start (default 48h)
+  endage           Relative age from now of search range end (default 0)
   appname          App name
   appvers          App version
-  app-org          Organization or Company name of the App
+  apporg           Organization or Company name of the App
   cluster          Cluster name
-  cluster-org      Organization or Company Name that a Cluster is used by
+  clusterorg       Organization or Company Name that a Cluster is used by
   cloudlet         Name of the cloudlet
-  cloudlet-org     Company or Organization name of the cloudlet
+  cloudletorg      Company or Organization name of the cloudlet
   locationtile     Location tile.
 Provides the range of GPS coordinates for the location tile/square.
-Format is:
+Format is: "LocationUnderLongitude,LocationUnderLatitude_LocationOverLongitude,LocationOverLatitude_LocationTileLength".
-                   "LocationUnderLongitude,LocationUnderLatitude_LocationOverLongitude,LocationOverLatitude_LocationTileLength".
 LocationUnder are the GPS coordinates of the corner closest to (0,0) of the location tile.
-LocationOver are the GPS
-                   coordinates of the corner farthest from (0,0) of the location tile.
-LocationTileLength is the length (in kilometers) of
-                   one side of the location tile square.
-Can be used for selectors: latency.
+LocationOver are the GPS coordinates of the corner farthest from (0,0) of the location tile.
+LocationTileLength is the length (in kilometers) of one side of the location tile square.
+Can be used for selectors: latency, deviceinfo.
   deviceos         Device operating system.
 Can be used for selectors: deviceinfo.
   devicemodel      Device model.
 Can be used for selectors: deviceinfo.
   devicecarrier    Device carrier.
 Can be used for selectors: deviceinfo.
   datanetworktype  Data network type used by client device.
 Can be used for selectors: latency, deviceinfo.
-  limit            Display the last X metrics
-  numsamples       Display X samples spaced out evenly over start and end times
-  starttime        Time to start displaying stats from in RFC3339 format (ex.
-2002-12-31T15:00:00Z)
-  endtime          Time up to which to display stats in RFC3339 format (ex.
-2002-12-31T10:00:00-05:00)
-  startage         Relative age from now of search range start (default 48h)
-  endage           Relative age from now of search range end (default 0)

-Flags:
-  -h, --help   help for clientappusage

 ```

+### Example

 ```
-mcctl --addr [https://console.mobiledgex.net](https://console.mobiledgex.net) metrics clientappusage region=US selector=latency app-org=automation_dev_org limit=1
+mcctl --addr https://console.mobiledgex.net metrics clientappusage region=US selector=latency app-org=automation_dev_org limit=1
 data:
 - series:
   - columns: